 It’s legal to purchase marijuana seeds across the entire United States.
 The laws that Nevada has surrounding marijuana are very loose, as they allow recreational use of marijuana and allow users to hold up to one ounce of the product on their person.

-Patients who use medical marijuana are permitted to purchase and plant their own marijuana seeds.
+Patients who use medical marijuana are permitted to purchase and plant their own medical marijuana seeds.
 They’re also allowed to harvest their own marijuana plants, as long as they meet specific state-wide requirements.

 To ensure that you’re able to successfully grow a plant after purchasing marijuana seeds online, we’re going to delve further into learning how to grow marijuana from a seed.